martmaiste/rockstor/nextcloud/README.md

 mkdir /opt/rockstor/rockons-metastore
 curl https://raw.githubusercontent.com/martmaiste/rockstor/master/nextcloud/nextcloud.json -o /opt/rockstor/rockons-metastore/nextcloud.json
 ```

-On the Rockstor GUI go to Rock-Ons menu and activate the Rock-Ons service.
-Select the rock-ons share where the docker images will be kept.

 Go to Rock-Ons menu and click the Update button.
 Find the Nextcloud Rock-On and click Install.